 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary, as per the contact details on page 3. - When the DSL is absent, please contact school's Deputy DSL(s) as per the contact details on page 3. - If the school's DSL and deputies are not available or cannot be reached, please request an urgent call back, providing a contact number via email to:
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+The school will ensure there is a DSL provision out of term time. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary [dsl@hbsda.bham.sch.uk](mailto:dsl@hbsda.bham.sch.uk) - When the DSL is absent, please contact school's Deputy DSL(s) on [dsl@hbsda.bham.sch.uk](mailto:dsl@hbsda.bham.sch.uk) as this is forwarded to them or via the school office on 0121 693 7742.
+Posters around school show the DSLs. - If the school's DSL and deputies are not available or cannot be reached, please contact the SENDCO on [SENDCO@hbsda.bham.sch.uk](mailto:SENDCO@hbsda.bham.sch.uk) - The Headteacher/DSL team will check in periodically out of term time to ensure that any safeguarding requests or queries are responded to as soon as possible i.e. section 17, section 47, MARAC/Court requests.
+This will be done via [dsl@hbsda.bham.sch.uk](mailto:dsl@hbsda.bham.sch.uk).